Ridgeville Township, Henry County, Ohio: Geography

 Ridgeville Township is the only exception to the county's rectangular shape.
 It is the only county township to border Williams County.

-No municipalities are located in Ridgeville Township, although the unincorporated community of Ridgeville Corners lies in the township's east.
+No municipalities are located in Ridgeville Township, although the census-designated place of Ridgeville Corners lies in the township's east.

 Name and history

 It is the only Ridgeville Township statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.